 Discovering...

-Orson Welles films Othello in Essaouira and Safi, launching Morocco as an international filming destination.
-The stark coastal architecture and labyrinthine medina streets prove irresistible to the legendary director.
+Orson Welles films Othello in Essaouira and Safi between 1949 and 1952, launching Morocco as an international filming destination.
+The stark coastal architecture and labyrinthine medina streets prove ideal for Shakespeare on screen.

-David Lean's Lawrence of Arabia transforms Ouarzazate into a household name.
-The epic's success draws major studios to southern Morocco, establishing the region's reputation as the go-to location for desert epics and historical dramas.
+David Lean's Lawrence of Arabia transforms Ouarzazate into a household name among filmmakers.
+The epic's success draws major studios to southern Morocco, establishing the region's reputation for desert epics and historical dramas.

-Atlas Studios opens in Ouarzazate, providing purpose-built production facilities.
-Morocco attracts a steady stream of international productions including The Jewel of the Nile and The Living Daylights, building a skilled local crew base.
+Atlas Studios opens in Ouarzazate (1983), providing purpose-built production facilities.
+Morocco attracts a steady stream of international productions including The Jewel of the Nile and The Living Daylights, building a skilled local crew base that proves essential for decades to come.

 The Mummy and Kundun bring blockbuster-scale production to Morocco.
 Atlas Studios expands significantly.
-Martin Scorsese and other A-list directors discover the country's versatility and cost advantages.
+Martin Scorsese and Stephen Sommers discover the country's versatility and cost advantages, paving the way for the 2000s boom.

-Ridley Scott films Gladiator and Kingdom of Heaven, cementing Ouarzazate as “Hollywood of Africa.”
-The Moroccan government introduces film production incentives including tax rebates and streamlined permitting.
+Ridley Scott films Gladiator and Kingdom of Heaven, cementing Ouarzazate as the “Hollywood of Africa.”
+The Moroccan government introduces formal film production incentives including tax rebates and streamlined permitting through the Centre Cinematographique Marocain.

-Game of Thrones, Inception, and John Wick 3 bring Morocco to global audiences.
-Streaming platforms begin producing original content in the country.
-The 20% tax rebate on production spending attracts major productions.
+Game of Thrones (Seasons 3+), Inception, John Wick 3, and Mission: Impossible bring Morocco to massive global audiences.
+The government introduces a 20% tax rebate on production spending.
+Streaming platforms begin producing original content in Morocco.

-Morocco's film industry continues to grow with Netflix, Amazon, and Apple TV+ all producing content.
-New studio facilities expand capacity.
-Film tourism becomes a significant contributor to the economy.
+Netflix, Amazon, and Apple TV+ all produce content in Morocco.
+New studio facilities expand capacity beyond Ouarzazate.
+Film tourism becomes a significant contributor to the economy, with an estimated 15% of visitors citing film locations as a travel motivation.

 Six key factors that have made Morocco one of the world's most sought-after filming destinations for over sixty years.